dexie/dexie-website/docs/ExportImport/dexie-export-import.md

 Here's the basic usage.
 There's a lot you can do by supplying optional `[options]` arguments.
 The available options are described later on in this README (See Typescript interfaces below).

-*NOTE:* Typescript users using dexie@2.x will get compilation errors if using the static import method `Dexie.import()`.

 ```js
 import Dexie from "dexie";
 import {importDB, exportDB, importInto} from "dexie-export-import";